 This week on our Friends on Friday guest blog post I am happy to share an article by Jeff Frank.
 While Jeff isn’t a customer service consultant, speaker, author, etc., I consider him a true customer service expert.
 His company, Simplicity Sofa, is truly an amazing customer service company.
 I have been corresponding with Jeff for several years and I think you will enjoy this excellent article. – Shep Hyken

-Simplicity Sofas is a High Point, North Carolina furniture manufacturer and e-commerce retailer specializing in Furniture for Small Spaces.
-After more than six years in business and $4 million in sales the company has never received a negative review.
-(Hundreds of complimentary testimonials can be found at https://simplicitysofas.com/customer-testimonials/.)
+Simplicity Sofas is a High Point, North Carolina, furniture manufacturer and e-commerce retailer specializing in Furniture for Small Spaces.
+After more than six years in business and $4 million in sales, the company has never received a negative review.

 2. If you don’t have an immediate answer, quickly inform the customer that you are working on their inquiry and will get back to them soon.
 Then do it!

 4. Always offer the customer choices.
 This is particularly important in problem situations.
-If you offer your customer 3 or more possible solutions they will feel included in the eventual resolution.
-Also, you will be surprised at how often the solution selected is not as expensive or burdonsome as the one you thought they would demand.
+If you offer your customers 3 or more possible solutions they will feel included in the eventual resolution.
+Also, you will be surprised at how often the solution selected is not as expensive or burdensome as the one you thought they would demand.

 5. Never answer a question by telling a customer something is “company policy.”
 All responses must make logical sense to both you and the customer.
 If you can’t reasonably explain the company policy either you need more information or the company policy needs to be changed.